robbiemcmullense/se-web-ui/README.md

 Run `yarn nx g @nrwl/react:component my-component --project=my-app` to generate a new component.

-## Build

-Run `yarn nx build my-app` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests

-Run `yarn nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).

-Run `yarn nx affected:test` to execute the unit tests affected by a change.

 ## Running end-to-end tests

-Run `yarn ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+Run `yarn e2e my-app-e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

-Run `yarn nx affected:e2e` to execute the end-to-end tests affected by a change.
+Run `yarn affected:e2e` to execute the end-to-end tests affected by a change.

 ## Understand your workspace

-Run `yarn nx dep-graph` to see a diagram of the dependencies of your projects.
+Run `yarn dep-graph` to see a diagram of the dependencies of your projects.

 ## Further help